aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getHasCustomFunction() {#getHasCustomFunction--}

+<b>@deprecated.</b> Please use the 'hasCustomFunction' property instead.
 Checks whether there is custom function(unsupported function) in this cell's formula.

 ```javascript
 getHasCustomFunction() : boolean;